-- 4.1 General The following Sections of 4.1 apply to all leagues. - 4.1.1 Field Usage Games and practices will be conducted only if the Respective City Parks Department indicates the diamonds are dry enough to play.
-Check the SVAA website (svaa.org) for current field playing conditions.
-Any play on wet diamonds can cause SVAA to access to fields.
-A loss will be charged to both teams if a game is played on a diamond declared too wet to play, even if the field appears to be dry. - 4.1.2 Equipment All players must be in full uniform (including a cap, or a visor for girls' leagues, and with the shirt tucked in) when on the playing field.
+4.1 General - The following Sections of 4.1 apply to all leagues.

+4.1.1 Field Usage - Games and practices will be conducted only if the Dallas Respective City Parks Department indicates the diamonds are dry enough to play.
+Any play on wet diamonds can cause SVAA to lose city maintenance of school diamonds, as well as the use of the city diamonds.
+A loss will be charged to both teams if a game is played on a diamond declared too wet to play by the city, even if it appears to be dry.

+4.1.2 Equipment - All players must be in full uniform (including a cap, or a visor for girls' leagues, and with the shirt tucked in) when on the playing field.
+A Boys team may have their own Major League uniform so long as the SVAA logo is properly affixed to the jersey.
 Easily readable numbers must be permanently affixed to the back of each player's jersey prior to the first regular season game in order for that player to be eligible to play.
 Late arriving jerseys must be numbered within eight days of receipt from SVAA.
 No duplicate numbers will be allowed on a team.
-While pants are recommended for all players because of the home plate sliding rules, all girls' teams (and boys' teams below the 2nd grade) may elect to wear shorts, so long as all team members wear the same type.
-All team members must be in the same uniform (i.e., if a girls' team elects to wear visors, the entire team must wear visors).
+While pants are recommended for all players because of the home plate sliding rules, all girls' teams (and boys' teams below the 2nd grade) may elect to wear shorts, so long as all team members wear the same type item.
+All team members must be in the same uniform (i.e., if a girls team elects to wear visors, the entire team must wear visors).
 All players must wear the shirt issued by SVAA (or approved by the Commissioner) to be eligible to play.
-Players warming up a pitcher must wear a mask Protective headgear must be worn by all batters, the player on deck, catcher, and all base runners.
-In all boys' kid pitch leagues catchers must wear all standard catching equipment including a protective cup. - 4.1.2.1 Baseball | Softball Bat Standards - For all baseball leagues, SVAA has adopted, USA Baseball's certification standard for Youth Baseball bats that establishes a wood-like performance for non-wood bats.
-All bats that met certification standards allowed previously, (such as USSSA BPF 1.15, BBCOR, etc.), are no longer permitted for use in SVAA game competition, practice or any other SVAA Baseball related function, event or activity.
+Players warming up a pitcher must wear a mask Protective headgear must be worn by the batter, on deck man, catcher, and all base runners.
+The home team Head Coach is responsible for placing and picking up the bases for his game and furnishing an unused game ball.